 Ferry transformed into a 450-ton floating mansion for Danish architect's family

-In the latest issue of Architectural Digest (AD) Danish architect Bjarke Ingels recalled that while on a video conference in his his family home -- which just happens to be a 450-ton ferry docked in Copenhagen -- the caller asked if he was on a spaceship.
+In the latest issue of Architectural Digest (AD) Danish architect Bjarke Ingels recalled that while on a video conference in his family home -- which just happens to be a 450-ton ferry docked in Copenhagen -- the caller asked if he was on a spaceship.

 "People had warned me that living on a houseboat was simultaneously the best and worst thing," Ingels said in the interview, which appears in the November issue of the magazine.
 "When it's great, it's epically great."